System Integrator of the Year Entry Form

 Lafayette, IN 47905

-Please limit your documentation to 100 four
+Please limit your documentation to

-100printed pages and send
+printed pages and send

 copies in four separate binders.
 All submissions will become the property of Control Engineering magazine and will not be returned.
 Winners will be contacted individually for additional information to be included in the cover story of the 2008 Automation Integrator Guide.
 Photographs for the cover will be taken by Control Engineering at our headquarters in Chicago.